-+ Connect seams between systems, processes, and organizations to delight customers
++ Connecting seams between systems, processes, and organizations to delight customers

 Jose MateoDesign Thinking and Strategy Formulation Senior Internal Consultant

-+ How to use design systems to help change product, design, and engineering practices
++ Learn how to use design systems to help change product, design, and engineering practices

-+ How to shift focus to the ideal experience – getting exactly what you want when you want it
++ How to shift focus to the ideal experience – getting customers exactly what they want when they want it

 Laura HahnHead of Design